rocknsm/rock-docs/docs/deploy/rock-on-rhel.md

 # Rock on RHEL
-We are ofthen asked how deploy rock on RHEL.
+We are often asked how deploy rock on RHEL.
 This should work for both a single node deployment and a multi-node deployment.

 Install RHEL using the same guidelines outlined in [Install Section](docs\install\install.md) of the documentation.